By reading food labels you will become aware of what's in the foods you eat.

-Serving size: The serving size lists how many calories and nutrients are in one serving of the food.
-If you eat twice the serving size, you are getting twice the calories, fat, sodium, etc.
+1. Serving size.
+The serving size lists how many calories and nutrients are in one serving of the food.
+In this example, there are two servings per box.
+If you are eating twice the serving size, you are getting twice the calories, fat, saturated fat, sodium, etc.

 2. Nutrients.
 Nutrients show how much sodium, fiber, sugars, fat, etc., is in each serving.
 If you are on a restricted diet, look at the nutrients the food contains.

 3. Percent of daily value.
 Percent of daily value shows how the amount of a nutrient in a serving of food fits into a 2,000 calorie diet.

 4. Daily values chart.
 Daily values for diets of 2,000 or 2,500 calories appear on the lower half of the food label.
 These numbers list the recommended limits on total fat, saturated fat, cholesterol, sodium, total carbohydrates and dietary fiber for your diet each day.
 Note: Your specific recommendations may vary from these (such as amount of saturated fat, cholesterol and sodium).